1) What is occupational therapy? What do occupational therapists do?

 - A teenage boy may have trouble putting his shoes on by himself, and writing his name.
 The occupational therapist will work closely with him to develop his fine motor skills through play-based therapy so he can become more independent in his life.

-3) What are some of the benefits of occupational therapy?
+3) What are the benefits of occupational therapy?

 Occupational therapists can help people improve their independence in day-to-day activities and to live functionally.